ShamimaSultanaMiley/Securing-a-networked-system-with-Public-Key-Infrastructure-Implementing-Transport-Layer-Security-on/README.md

+#SSL certificate generation step by step
-#  Configuration of Certification Authority AcmeCA with AcmeRootCA as the RootCA.
+Configuration of Certification Authority AcmeCA with AcmeRootCA as the RootCA.
 Configuration of the Web Server with Apache2 on a Linux Host.
 DNS configuration for www.verysecureserver.com Firewall configuration to allow necessary ports (53, 80, 443) only